pfefferle/wordpress-indienews/README.md

 ## Installation ##

-1. Upload the `indienews`-folder to the `/wp-content/plugins/` directory
+1. Upload the `indieweb-news`-folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the *Plugins* menu in WordPress
 3. ...and that's it :)